-Security is an umbrella term for the protection of electronic data and networks from a unwanted intruders.
-In the IT world, security comprises of authorization (who has access?), authentication (is this "really" the authorized user?), encryption (scrambling data for privacy), malware protection (avoiding destructive infiltration), as well as backup and disaster recovery (assurance against failure).
-After you have a system in place, assessment must be done to check for vulnerabilities, and with some networks there are certain compliance’s that must be adhere to.
+Security is an umbrella term for the protection of electronic data and networks from unwanted intruders.
+In the IT world security comprises of authorization (who has access?), authentication (Is this really the authorized user?), encryption (scrambling data for privacy), malware protection (avoiding destructive infiltration), as well as backup and disaster recovery (assurance against failure).
+After you have a system in place, assessment must be done to check for vulnerabilities, and with some networks there are certain compliance’s that must be adhered to.
 A&O can provide all these aspects of security.
 Please contact us to find out more.

 We provide many anti-malware products through our managed services.
 If managed service is not what your needs are, we can provide a personalized anti-malware system that will work for you.
 We used a multi-platform approach, which includes behavior- and definition-based protection.
 This allows us to provide a full range coverage of your system, we believe not just one anti-malware product will do it all.

-One of our main Anti-malware product is Webroot.
+One of our main Anti-malware products is Webroot.
 This product is a behavior based Anti-malware which will protect you from Zero Day threats.
-A zero Day threats are attack that takes place immediately after a security vulnerability is announced.
+A Zero Day threats are attacks that take place immediately after a security vulnerability is announced.
 One million new threats are created each day and it is impossible for a definition based anti-malware program to protect your system without help.
 Please watch the video.

 Our Network Assessment gives you a clear picture of your network infrastructure.
-This automated tool scans your IT Network Infrastructure and can output a number of easy to read reports, that highlights troubled areas within your network.
+This automated tool scans your IT Network Infrastructure and can output a number of easy to read reports that highlights troubled areas within your network.
 This is the first step to understand the capabilities and shortcomings of your existing network.
-Contact us today to find our more or view the sample reports below.
+Contact us today to find out more or view the sample reports below.

 This report will help prioritize issues based on the issue's risk score.
 A listing of all affected computers, users, or sub-systems is provided along with recommended actions.